pluralsight/guides/in-review/front-end-javascript/using-angularfire2-to-build-ionic-2-firebase-apps/article.md

 }
 ```

-The code is really easy to follow, we are creating a prompt that's going to ask the user: _Mark as paid?_ and our user is going to get 2 buttons:
+The code is really easy to follow.
+We are creating a prompt that's going to ask the user: _Mark as paid?_ and our user is going to get 2 buttons:

-* Cancel does nothing.
+* Cancel, which does nothing.
-* Mark as Paid will call `this.billList.update(billId, { paid: true });` and this is going to take the billId we're sending from the html and update that bill with AngularFire's `update()` method, piece of cake!
+* Mark as Paid, which will call `this.billList.update(billId, { paid: true });`.
+This method will take the `billId` we're sending from the html and update that bill with AngularFire's `update()` method.

+Piece of cake!

+## Conclusion

-There you have it, a fully functional app running on the latest version of **Ionic Framework** and **Firebase**
+There you have it: a fully functional app running on the latest version of **Ionic Framework** and **Firebase**.

-If you want you can download the entire source code for this app from [github](https://github.com/javebratt/bill-reminder)
+The entire source code for this app is available on [github](https://github.com/javebratt/bill-reminder).

-And I also send out a tutorial every Thursday on Ionic + Firebase, you can join [here](http://javebratt.com/become-developer/) to make sure you start getting them :-)
+I also send out a tutorial every Thursday on Ionic + Firebase.
+Join [here](http://javebratt.com/become-developer/) to check my guides out.

-If there's anything I can help you with just ask, I'm [@javebratt](https://twitter.com/javebratt)
+If there's anything I can help you with just ask, I'm [@javebratt](https://twitter.com/javebratt).
+Feel free to post your comments and feedback in the discussion section below.
+If you found this tutorial informative or well-written, make sure to favorite it as well!